We have listed here Occupiers' FAQs. We will up-date this page according to the questions that are fielded from potential and current tenants.

 Q: How much is the bond?

 A: Your bond will depend on your prospective Landlord's decision.
-By law the bond amount cannot be more than two calender months rent.
+By law the bond amount cannot be more than 5 weeks rent.

 Q: When can I have my bond returned?